nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 - Government support and regulation of private care centers.

-- Professional training for care workers and incentives for small and medium

-- institutions involved in elderly care.
+- Professional training for care workers and incentives for small and medium institutions involved in elderly care.

-- Investment of retirement Funds, such as the Employee Provident Fund, in safe

-- and high-return investments.
+- Investment of retirement Funds, such as the Employee Provident Fund, in safe and high-return investments.

-- Provision of incentives for financial and insurance services to ensure the safety of

-- pension funds and continuous benefits.
+- Provision of incentives for financial and insurance services to ensure the safety of pension funds and continuous benefits.

-- An interest rate that is 5% higher than the normal bank rate(s) for senior citizens’
+- An interest rate that is 5% higher than the normal bank rate(s) for senior citizens’ fixed deposits.

-- fixed deposits.

 ##### 2.01.A05) A Meaningful and Satisfactory Life for Persons with Disabilities

-- Establishment of a comprehensive data-base, developed by experts, on persons
+- Establishment of a comprehensive data-base, developed by experts, on persons with disabilities

-- with disabilities

 - Provision of a monthly financial aid of Rs.
-10,000 to persons with disabilities in
+10,000 to persons with disabilities in low-income families.

-- low-income families.

-- Facilitating education, training, employment, and livelihoods opportunities for

-- persons with disabilities.
+- Facilitating education, training, employment, and livelihoods opportunities for persons with disabilities.

 ##### 2.01.A06) Social protection for women-headed families, single parent

-- families and women affected by Gender-based/intimate partner

-- violence.

-- Financial assistance for affected individuals (of the above categories) based on

-- needs and income levels.
+- Financial assistance for affected individuals (of the above categories) based on needs and income levels.

 - Legal aid and counseling services are offered based on needs and requests.

 - Provision of alternative housing and job support when needed.

-- Establishment of mechanisms for social and psychological support for women

-- affected by violence an d abuse.
+- Establishment of mechanisms for social and psychological support for women affected by violence an d abuse.

 ##### 2.01.A07) Health: Social Protection for Persons with Chronic Illnesses

-- Creating a digital data repository of individuals with chronic illnesses such as

-- cancer and kidney disease.
+- Creating a digital data repository of individuals with chronic illnesses such as cancer and kidney disease.

 - A minimum monthly financial grant of Rs.
-10,000 to persons with chronic

-- illnesses on a needs basis.
+10,000 to persons with chronic illnesses on a needs basis.

 - Professiona l support and social empowerment.